LOTTERY REGISTRATION OPENS MAY 1, 2020!

 — See the photos above for a course profile with mileages as well as topographic maps of the 1st and 2nd halves of the course.

-— The race starts in the Chugach National Forest while most of the course is in Chugach State Park.
+— The first 4 miles take place in the Chugach National Forest while the rest of the course is in Chugach State Park.
 The final 3 miles are managed by the Eagle River Nature Center.

 — For a detailed course description, visit www.crowpasscrossing.com

-— 60 minutes is cutoff for the Crow Pass Checkpoint, which is 3.5 miles and about 2,200 feet of vertical gain from the start.
-Anyone who misses the cutoff will be asked to give up their bib number and return to the trailhead.
+— 60 minutes is the cutoff for the Crow Pass Checkpoint, which is 3.5 miles and about 2,200 feet of vertical gain from the start.
+Anyone who exceeds the cutoff time will be asked to give up their bib number and return to the trailhead.
 If a runner continues along the trail, he or she may be barred from future Crow Pass races.

 — 6 hours is the finish line cutoff.
 Anyone who finishes beyond 6 hours will be omitted from the official results.